Back in July, I finally took the plunge to study a topic that has interested me for a long time: Machine Learning.

 For today’s post, I will provide a brief review of my experience with the course and discuss potential applications in the world of functional safety.

-About the Course and Instructor
+The Course and Instructor

 The course is taught by Dr. Andrew Ng, who is the founder of Coursera, an adjust professor at Stanford, the co-founder of the Google Brain project, as well as a founder of other equally impressive AI endeavors.
 The massive popularity of his online AI course at Stanford is what ultimately led to the founding of Coursera in 2012.